gustavo-wgr/polistats/README.md

 Then, a couple of datasets have been made with their use:
 - The dataset in the "**Default**" section,  which shows each country's stats in the year of their heads’ of state start- and end-of-term.
 - The dataset  in the "**Select**" section, which shows the individual stats as an average, where the sum of them in given years is divided by the number of years a head of state has been in office:

 $$\frac{1}{N} \sum_{s}^{e} x_s $$
 > $x_s$ = value of a statistic in the year $s$
+>
-> $s$/$e$ = year of start-of-term/end-of-term
+> $s$ / $e$ = year of start-of-term/end-of-term
+>
 > $N$ = number of years in office

 The selection of stats is possible in the "**Default**" section.